pkulchenko/ZeroBraneStudio/doc-faq.md

 `$HOME/.ZeroBraneStudio` on Linux.
 You can see the location of the HOME directory if you type `wx.wxGetHomeDir()` into the Local console.

+## Why can't I delete text that includes formatted comments?

+Formatted comments allow usage of [Markdown formatting](doc-markdown-formatting.html), which uses styles with hidden characters.
+Those characters can't be deleted with some of the delete operations (line 'cut' or 'delete selection') and need to be deleted using `Delete` or `Backspace`.

 ## How do I show Corona SDK Console window on Windows?

 You may add the following line to [system or user configuration](doc-configuration.html): `unhidewindow.ConsoleWindowClass = 0`.